ughitsaaron/aaronpetcoff.me/posts/2015-08-30-links-svg-pointer-events.md

 }
 ```

-This is totally semantic and legal markup, using the `pointer-events` property as intended, to define pointer events for an element and reduce the amount of unnessary code on writes, with no performance cost.
+This is totally semantic and legal markup using the `pointer-events` property as intended.
+What we get in return is replacing a few lines of Javascript in exchange for one CSS property at no performance cost.